CodeFromAnywhere/react-with-native/modules/api/README.md

 | apiUrl | string |  |,| apiFunctionName | string |  |,| query | { [key: string]: {  } } |  |
 | **Output** | `String`   |    |

+## 📄 apiWithConfig (exported const)

+This object contains a api function for every function in the backend

+The difference from `api` is that it allows you to also insert custom api configurations

 ## 📄 AUTH_TOKEN_STORAGE_KEY (exported const)